NikhilSehgal123/AzureOpenAI-Realtime-API/README.md

 3. The assistant will connect to the Azure OpenAI API and start listening for WebSocket events.

-4. You can interact with the assistant through the WebSocket connection.
-The assistant can handle text inputs, process audio, and perform actions like sending OTPs.

 ## Features

 - Real-time text and audio communication